justin-napolitano/GoogleAPI/index.md

   - google-drive
   - oauth2
   - pandas
-seoPrimaryKeyword: google sheets api python
+seoPrimaryKeyword: python google sheets drive integration
 seoSecondaryKeywords:
+  - google sheets api python
-  - google drive api python
+  - drive api python
-  - oauth2 authentication
+  - oauth2 authentication python
+  - pandas google sheets
-  - python google api wrapper
+  - google api client library
 seoOptimized: true
 topicFamily: datascience
 topicFamilyConfidence: 0.9
 topicFamilyNotes: >-
   The post focuses on Python wrappers for Google Sheets and Drive APIs with OAuth2, enabling programmatic data workflows and integration with pandas.
 It matches data analysis and ETL workflows typical of the datascience family more than the others.
+kind: project
+id: github-googleapi
 ---

 # GoogleAPI: A Python Integration for Google Sheets and Drive